“One does not become enlightened by imagining figures of light, but by making the darkness conscious.” ―

 “No… I am your Father…” – Darth Vader

 That scene still gives me goosebumps.
 Those lines are the truth and are the tragedy of all humanity.
 We are constantly running into the darkness within ourselves and that darkness is the trauma we inherited from our parents.
 Darth Vader is Luke’s father and he killed Luke’s father.
 Many of our fathers’ life energy, their light, is oftentimes destroyed by the weight of responsibility society pushes onto their shoulders.
-They must be the providers and meet the ever-growing and expanding cost of keeping a modern family, with roofs over the heads, private education if you’re in the ”affluent class” and all the other trappings the world has in store.
+They feel they must be the providers and meet the ever-growing and expanding cost of keeping a modern family, with roofs over the heads, private education if they’re in the ”affluent class” and all the other trappings the world has in store.

-The revelation of fighting his own father stuns Luke and Darth Vader grabs the opportunity to cut off his arm but fortunately, Luke’s saved by his mates who happen to be cruising around beneath the Cloud City as he falls into the abyss.
+The revelation of fighting his own father stuns Luke and Darth Vader grabs the opportunity to cut off his arm but fortunately, Luke is saved by his mates who happen to be cruising around beneath the Cloud City as he falls into the abyss.

 A sense of humour helps us to enjoy life on Planet Earth, where not everyone agrees with our personal judgments of right and wrong.
 My father was the Rupert Murdoch of our household.
-All news which confirmed his own worldview was reliable and everything outside of that was nonsense.
+All news that confirmed his worldview was reliable and everything outside of that was nonsense.
 You can imagine the frustration at the dinner table where no one else’s views were considered.

 Dad has told us a few times that he had to turn his back on his childhood dreams of working as a film director when my brother and I came along.
 He was working in the Turkish state television creating TV programs, which he enjoyed but the pay wasn’t great.
-He yielded to the pressure he felt to earn more and found jobs that paid more which took him far away from directing films.
+He yielded to the pressure he felt to earn more and found jobs that paid more but took him far away from directing films.
 Then gradually he started trying to direct our lives with his creative energy.
 Before long he found himself in Voice of America in the world of news media, which made him the household expert on how the world operates.